123tool/SMS-GATEWAY/README.md

 ## 🚀 SMS GATEWAY

-High-performance SMS Broadcasting Tool coded for professional developers and marketing needs.
+SMS Broadcasting Tool coded for professional developers and marketing needs.

 ## ✨ Features
 - **Multi-Threading**: Send thousands of messages in seconds using parallel processing.